Is this topic for you?

 What is depression?

 Many people, and sometimes their families, feel embarrassed or ashamed about having depression.
 Don't let these feelings stand in the way of getting treatment.
 Remember that depression is a common illness.
-Depression affects the young and old, men and women, all ethnic groups, and all professions.
+It affects the young and old, men and women, all ethnic groups, and all professions.

 If you think you may be depressed, tell your doctor.
 Treatment can help you enjoy life again.
 The sooner you get treatment, the sooner you will feel better.